What is a blocklist?

 The impact a blocklist has on your email delivery can vary depending on the list.
 To help you prioritize your efforts, we’ve included an impact flag, which indicates how damaging a listing could be for your email delivery.

-A high impact listing indicates a widely used blocklist that will cause your email to be blocked at one or more major email providers.
-A low impact listing, by contrast, may impact your overall email delivery, but most likely on a lower scale.
+A high impact listing indicates a widely used blocklist that may cause your email to be blocked at one or more major email providers.
+A low impact listing, by contrast, may impact your overall email delivery, but most likely on a lower scale or only for certain subscribers.

 How does Litmus help?